HenrikBach1/ansible-scripts/CONTAINER_COMMANDS.md

 The container command installation process follows this workflow:

-1. **Container Creation**: When you use `start-yocto-container.sh` or `start-ros2-container.sh`, the script automatically calls the appropriate command installation script
+1. **Container Creation**: When you use `start-yocto-container-docker.sh` or `start-ros2-container.sh`, the script automatically calls the appropriate command installation script
 2. **Command Installation**: The `ensure-yocto-container-commands.sh` (or similar) script installs commands in multiple locations:
    - `~/bin/` directory (e.g., `/home/usersetup/bin/`)
    - `/tmp/.container_commands/` directory (for backward compatibility)